run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 The registration or changes in the financial information are performed within the Financial Management process.

-**Tip**
+!!! note "Tip"

     4biz differentiates between service cost and service price.

-**Note**
+!!! note "Note"

     4biz, using the hierarchical cost model, lists the registered financial items and calculates the values corresponding to each service.
 This allows identifying the cost distribution among the different registered services.

 In addition, the values will be automatically linked to the corresponding configuration item with the following information: